John Trigg Ester Library: Collections

-The library has a small Alaska nonfiction/reference section, with special attention to books published in Ester or by or about Ester residents.
-This includes the only periodicals in the library, those published in Ester: Mushing Magazine from founding through 2005, Alaska Handywoman, and The Ester Republic.
-The annual reports of the Ester Volunteer Fire Department are also included, but the collection is not yet complete.
-One periodical published elsewhere, Orion, was donated to the library and so also is in the periodicals section.
+The library has an Alaska nonfiction/reference section, with special attention to books published in Ester or by or about Ester residents.
+This includes The Ester Republic, a periodical.

 The library's Alaska nonfiction section also includes many Alaska Geographics.

 The library also has several foreign language and Alaska Native language titles.
-These are not separated from the regular collections (primarily due to the lack of space) but are integrated into the main sections: Reference, Fiction, Nonfiction, Circumpolar nonfiction, Young readers, Literature, Metaphysics & philosophy, Video/CD fiction & animated, Video/CD nonfiction, Books on tape/CD.
+These are not separated from the regular collections (primarily due to the lack of space) but are integrated into the main sections: Reference, Fiction, Nonfiction, Circumpolar nonfiction, Young readers, Young Adult, Literature, Metaphysics, philosophy, theology and spirituality, social sciences, language, science, applied science, and arts, music, and entertainment.
+A few DVD selections are available in both fiction and non-fiction, as well as some books on CD.
+Cataloging of nonfiction follows the Dewey Decimal system.
 Languages include: Athabaskan, Yup'ik, Russian, French, German, Danish, Hungarian, Spanish, and Portuguese.
 The library also has an extensive collection (for its size) of non-English dictionaries, grammars, and language self-study books.

-Collection development plans include expansion of the movies section and inclusion of a music collection.
+Collection development plans include expansion of the holdings available on the shelves, for which additional space is needed.

-The Ester library has developed its collection almost exclusively from donated and found books, videos, DVDs, and audiobooks.
+The Ester library has developed its collection almost exclusively from donated and found books, DVDs and games.
 As a result, the collection is eclectic, reflecting the reading habits of members of the community.
-The family of John Trigg has been a major donor both in books and funds.
+The family of John Trigg has been a significant donor both in books and funds.
 Much of the library's collection of science, science fiction, fantasy, and mystery titles were originally from Trigg's private library or donated by his family.
-Other major collections include books from the estate of Sue Ann Bowling, the Helfferich family, Robert Barr, Richard Heacox, and the estate of David Stannis, among others.
+Other major collections include books from Sue Ann Bowling, the Helfferich family, Robert Barr, Richard Heacox, the Guinn family, Four Winds Counseling, and the estates of David Stannis and Raymond Hadley, among others.